Robotistan/Robotistan-RDT/docs/source/faq/faq.rst

 To the picobricks.py library from the picobricks github page;

-You can reach it by following the steps PicoBricks/Software/Pre-Installed Code/picobricks.py or click  `here <https://github.com/Robotistan/PicoBricks/blob/main/Software/Pre-Installed%20Code/picobricks.py>`_
+You can reach it by following the steps `PicoBricks/Software/Pre-Installed Code/picobricks.py <https://github.com/Robotistan/PicoBricks/blob/main/Software/Pre-Installed%20Code/picobricks.py>`_

 * How to add?